-80% of the global online users use Google search everycday.
+80% of the global online users use Google search everyday.
 Imagine the traffic, business and sales your website and blog can receive when you’re ranking on Page 1 top positions.

 - The #1 result in Google gets 34% of the organic traffic.